mongodb-developer/leafsteroids/README.md

 ## Deployment

-To deploy your own clone of this demo, go through the following steps, starting with a fork of this repository.
+To deploy your own clone of this demo, go through the following steps:

+1. Fork the repository.

 ### Prepare the database (MongoDB Atlas)